Strengthening research capacity and collaboration for data-driven health reform.

 Manila, Philippines — October 1, 2025.

-The University of the Cordilleras – College of Nursing (UC-CON) proudly represented the institution at the national symposium titled “Advancing UHC in the Philippines through Evidence Synthesis,” held at the Frassati Auditorium, Blessed Pier Giorgio Frassati Building, University of Santo Tomas, España, Manila.
+The University of the Cordilleras – College of Nursing (UC-CON) proudly represented the institution at the National Symposium on “Advancing UHC in the Philippines through Evidence Synthesis”, held at the Frassati Auditorium, Blessed Pier Giorgio Frassati Building, University of Santo Tomas, España, Manila.

 About the Symposium